Zagreb Travel Guide

 Basic Info about Zagreb

 Zagreb is Croatia’s capital and largest city.
 Located in the northwest part of the country, it has approximately 800,000 people.
-Furthermore, the city is known for its rich history, beautiful architecture, vibrant cultural scene, and welcoming atmosphere.
-We wanted to introduce you to this magnificent city in our Zagreb Guide.
+The city is known for its rich history, beautiful architecture, vibrant cultural scene, and welcoming atmosphere.
+In our Zagreb Guide, we wanted to introduce you to this magnificent city.

 Why visit Zagreb